 Photograph courtesy of Tim Forrest.

-Seen here parked in the yard at Longridge it is waiting to head back to Accrington were it was out-based along with Leyland Steer Reg No 868 LTJ, seen in the previous picture.
+Registered on the 1st of August 1958 it is seen here parked in the yard at Longridge while waiting to head back to Accrington where it was out-based along with Leyland Steer Reg No 868 LTJ, seen in the picture below.

 Leyland Steer 16S/3 Reg No 868 LTJ, registered new in November 1959, was one of four Leyland Steers in the fleet at that time.